ignius299792458/mongodb-query/5. Replication, Sharding & High Availability/1. Replication/2_Replication_Hand_On_Exp_Context.md

-This is follow of how Replication is implemented.
+This is the flow of how Replication Hands-On is implemented.

 1. MongoDB Replica-Set using `mongosh`
 2. How to setup all replica at dev and prod ?